 Regular physical activity makes your heart stronger and better at moving blood.
-Then it doesn't have to push blood as forcefully through the tubes, this lowers blood pressure.

-U.S. Department of Veterans Affairs Becoming more active can lower your systolic blood pressure - the top number in a blood pressure reading - by an average of 4 to 9 mm Hg.
+When you heart doesn't have to push blood as forcefully through the tubes, this lowers blood pressure.
+Becoming more active can lower your systolic blood pressure - the top number in a blood pressure reading - by an average of 4 to 9 mm Hg.
 That's as good as some medications.
 For some people, getting regular exercise is enough to avoid taking blood pressure medication.